What is a “defect” and what is its meaning?

 What is the test for using the term "at large" in the meaning of damages in a defamation case?
 (Newfoundland and Labrador, Canada)

-What is the effect of the common law requirement for corroboration on a witness?
+What is the impact of a policy/operational discussion in an action for negligence?
 (Newfoundland and Labrador, Canada)

 What is the purposeful exposing of sexual organs by an adult to a child?
 (Newfoundland and Labrador, Canada)